Key takeaways

 How to get started with Docupilot

-- Create an account: Sign up for a free trial
+- Create an account: Sign up for a 30-day free trial — no credit card required.

-- Upload templates: Add policy, claim, or agreement templates to your account
+- Upload your templates: Add your existing policy, claim, or agreement templates.
+DOCX, PDF, HTML, and XLSX are all supported.

-- Set signer roles: Define who needs to sign and in what order
+- Set signer roles: Define who needs to sign, in what order, and what reminders go out if they don't.

-- Send for signature: Share the document securely via email or a unique signing link
+- Send for signature: Share documents securely via email or a unique signing link.

 How secure are electronic signatures in the insurance industry?

-Docupilot uses encryption, access controls, and audit trails to ensure that every signature is secure and traceable, providing strong protection against tampering.
+Docupilot uses AES encryption, access controls, and timestamped audit trails to ensure every signature is secure and traceable.
+The platform is SOC 2 Type II certified and ISO 27001 certified, providing strong protection against tampering and meeting the vendor security requirements most insurance compliance teams require.

 What are the compliance requirements for using electronic signatures in insurance?